davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 ## How Does RDMA Work?

-We've spent an *obscene* amount of time just saying what RDMA is &mdash; although, to be fair, we may have learned some other stuff in the process.
-But just understanding "RDMA is hardware-offloaded cross-machine DMA" barely scratches the surface of how it works.
+Okay, so we just spent an obscene amount of time just saying what RDMA is.
+(To be fair, we may have learned some useful stuff along the way.
+But just understanding "RDMA is hardware-offloaded DMA between computers" barely scratches the surface of how it works &mdash; and there's some interesting stuff lying beneath the surface!

 For the remainder of this post, we're going to explore the InfiniBand spec at a high level.
-InfiniBand is a good technology to examine not only because it's fairly popular and broadly deployed, but also because it's sort of a lingua franca among RDMA technologies: just like how knowing C makes it easier to learn related programming languages, so does knowing the basics of InfiniBand also help in learning other RDMA technologies.
+InfiniBand is a good technology to examine not only because it's fairly popular and broadly deployed (at least in the HPC world), but also because it's sort of a lingua franca among RDMA technologies: knowing InfiniBand is helpful to learning other RDMA technologies similar to how knowing C it helpful in learning a variety of popular programming languages.

-InfiniBand is a huge spec &mdash; we have no hope of covering it in detail, and that wouldn't be so useful anyways.
+InfiniBand is a huge spec &mdash; we have no hope of covering it in detail, and great detail wouldn't be very useful anyways.
 Instead, we're going to cover some of InfiniBand's key architectural details.
 This will be the kind of stuff that's useful in programming distributed applications that run over InfiniBand networks, but maybe not so much the stuff you'd need to know to actually build something like InfiniBand yourself.

 Let's start with a little history...